Frequently Asked Questions

 In typical years, Camp Solomon Schechter offers transportation from Seattle, Bellevue, Portland, Vancouver B.C., and Spokane.
 If you are coming from outside one of these locations, you can either arrange to have your child take the closest bus, or you can bring your child directly to camp.
 If your child requires a flight, we will work with you to arrange an accompanied pick-up and drop-off at the airport.
 There is a charge for the transportation provided.

 For our younger (Shorashim) campers, our program consists of cabin rotations, where each cabin rotates from activity to activity throughout the session.
 In our Nitzanim and Anafim sessions we focus on individual choice, where campers are encouraged to make choices for themselves, and try several different activities in a session.
 Campers in these sessions sign up for activities in 5-day rotations, allowing them to challenge themselves and learn new skills at each activity they choose.
-Try looking at a typical Summer Camp program page for more info.
+Visit our Summer Camp program page for more info.

 Financial aid and scholarship information can be found here.